athomasq/athomasq.github.io/essays/investing-guide.md

 Remember also that there are two large and lucrative industries dedicated to the proposition that you can beat the market.
 There's retail investing -- financial advisors, discount brokerages, YOLO trading apps, newsletters and discussion boards, Dave Portnoy and Jim Cramer.
 And there's active management -- all those hedge funds and mutual funds and venture funds that in aggregate fail to break even, let alone generate profits for investors.
 They both want you to believe that beating the market is easy; that's how they get paid.
 Caveat emptor!

 To be fair, I do think it's possible to beat the market.
 I just think it's incredibly hard.
 Investment skill is real; edge exists; alpha can be captured.
 Rentec and Sequoia are the classic examples.
-But be honest with yourself: you are not Rentec or Sequoia.
+But they had to work long and hard to build their advantages.
+Be honest with yourself: you are not Rentec or Sequoia.
 Unless the stars line up just right, you are unlikely to have an edge.
 (And if you can't identify the mark at the table, it's probably you).
 So please don't try.

 A few other points to round out this section: